KAIST-CryptLab/BtE-with-eHERA/README.md

-[eHERA_client](./eHERA_client) contains a client-side implementation of the BtE framework: pure C++ implementation of the eHERA cipher, and an AVX2-optimized C++ implementation of the eHERA cipher, whose XOF is instantiated by [BLAKE3](https://github.com/BLAKE3-team/BLAKE3.git).
+[eHERA_client](./eHERA_client) contains a client-side implementation of the BtE framework: pure C++ implementation of the eHERA cipher, and an AVX2-optimized C++ implementation of the eHERA cipher, whose XOF is instantiated by [BLAKE3](https://github.com/BLAKE3-team/BLAKE3.git) version 1.0.0.
 Parameter presets are given in [parms.h](./eHERA_client/parms.h).

 ## Server-side

 [eHERA_HE](./eHERA_HE) is a server-side implementation of the BtE framework.
-The BtE framework is implemented using [HElib](https://github.com/homenc/HElib.git).
+The BtE framework is implemented using [HElib](https://github.com/homenc/HElib.git) version 2.1.0.
 The server-side homomorphically evaluates eHERA keystream under BGV scheme to recover the original data, and extracts digits.
 Parameter presets are given in [parms.h](./eHERA_HE/parms.h).